iansan5653/publish-js-to-pages/README.md

 ## Usage

+First, configure your repository to publish Pages from Actions:

+1. Navigate to the "Pages" section of the repository settings
+2. Under "Build and deployment" set the "Source" to "GitHub Actions"

-Create a new workflow in your repository.
+Then, create a new workflow file in your repository.
 Here's an example that will work for many cases:

 **/.github/workflows/publish-pages.yml**
 ```yml